stromaster/webgpu_gltf_with_textures/README.md

-# From 0 to glTF with WebGPU: Drawing the Full glTF Scene
+# GLTF scene loading with WebGPU

-This is the code for post 4 in the 0 to glTF series, which loads and renders the full default scene of a glTF binary file.
+This project is based on [WebGPU Webpack Starter](https://github.com/Twinklebear/webgpu-webpack-starter) and [From 0 to glTF with WebGPU Code](https://github.com/Twinklebear/webgpu-0-to-gltf) projects.
+It's mainly developed as a personal WebGPU playground and adds some extra functionality on top of the tutorials to load UVs, normals and textures from the glb files.

 ## Getting Started